 - Tight and stiff muscles

-- Back pain, sciatica, piriformis syndrome, IT band pain THIS SERVICE AVAILABLE WITH KRISTINA (PAY UP FRONT ONLY)
+- Back pain, sciatica, piriformis syndrome, IT band pain THIS SERVICE IS COMING SOON

 - Rotator cuff injuries, plantar fasciitis